pgaulon/pgaulon.github.io/2021-05-04-root-alienvault-usm-sensor.md

 - [2021-01-05] emailed security mailing list and created support case, asking for point of contact
 - [2021-01-05] support case acknowledged and escalated, scheduling call
-- [2021-01-12] call scheduled, presented finding details, detection and mitigation ideas
+- [2021-01-12] scheduled call, presented finding details, detection and mitigation ideas
-- [2021-02-01] case escalated to internal AlienVault ticket
+- [2021-02-01] escalated case to internal AlienVault ticket
-- [2021-03-01] reminder to AlienVault about the findings
+- [2021-03-01] sent reminder to AlienVault about the findings
-- [2021-03-25] reminder to AlienVault about the findings
+- [2021-03-25] sent reminder to AlienVault about the findings
-- [2021-04-15] call with AlienVault, exposing findings details
+- [2021-04-15] scheduled call with AlienVault, exposing findings details
 - [2021-04-20] AlienVault answered classifiying this finding as not being a vulnerability

 Published on the 2021-05-04 by Pierre Gaulon.